Roof Decking Replacement is not something you often think about.

 Material Composition

 The price to install roof decking is based on what material you use for your home!
-A full roof replacement costs on average between $8,000 and $12,000.
-Note: Wood prices have a tendency to fluctuate and are volatile this day and age, so pricing can vary significantly.
+A full roof replacement costs, on average, between $8,000 and $12,000.
+Note: Wood prices have a tendency to fluctuate and are volatile in this day and age, so pricing can vary significantly.

 >> Click here to learn more about roofing materials.